 For instance, merely saying a competitor’s products are not as good as one’s own does not rise to a wrongful act, even if it is not true.
 But making a defamatory claim about a competitor’s products would be independently wrongful because California has a law against “business disparagement.” (a type of defamation that applies to businesses).

-Other common wrongful actions for purposes of intentional interference claims include (but are not limited to):
+Other common wrongful actions and improper means for purposes of intentional interference claims include (but are not limited to):

 - Acts or threats of violence,